zc277584121/milvus-docs/site/en/userGuide/collections/create-collection-instantly.md

+---
+id: create-collection-instantly.md
+title: Create Collection​ Instantly​
+---

 # Create Collection Instantly​

 You can create a collection instantly by setting its name and the vector field dimensionality.
-Zilliz Cloud automatically indexes the vector field and loads the collection upon creation.
+Milvus automatically indexes the vector field and loads the collection upon creation.
 This page demonstrates how to create a collection instantly with default settings.​

-## Overview​{#overview​}
+## Overview​

 A collection is a two-dimensional table with fixed columns and variant rows.
 Each column represents a field, and each row represents an entity.
 A schema is required to implement such structural data management.
 Every entity to insert has to meet the constraints defined in the schema.​

 AIGC applications usually use vector databases as a knowledge base to manage the data generated during the interaction between users and Large Language Models (LLMs).
 Such knowledge bases are almost similar.
-To accelerate the use of Zilliz Cloud clusters in such scenarios, an instant method is available for you to create a collection with only two parameters, namely the collection name and the vector field dimensionality.​
+To accelerate the use of Milvus clusters in such scenarios, an instant method is available for you to create a collection with only two parameters, namely the collection name and the vector field dimensionality.​

 When you create a collection instantly with default settings, the following settings apply:​